Let’s cut to the chase: Every business should be posting to Google Business Profiles.

 A Google spokesperson said, “Posts enable merchants to share timely, relevant updates on Google Search and Maps.”

-Consequently, Google My Business posts are removed automatically seven days after publication, so it’s vital that you post regularly.
+Consequently, Google Business Profile posts are removed automatically seven days after publication, so it’s vital that you post regularly.
 Also, if you have a particularly important post about your business, you may want to repost it every week to ensure it stays visible.

 That said, it’s worth noting that posts promoting upcoming events are removed after the event date has passed.

 4. Identify the Best Time to Post on Google Business Profiles

 Google doesn’t provide data on the best time to post.
 However, you should do your best to share new posts when you think your target audience is most likely to see them.

 To identify the best time to post to your Google Business Profiles listing, consider when you receive most of your website traffic and keep a close eye on your post analytics.